vegaprotocol/specs/protocol/0062-SPAM-spam_protection.md

 Any party who manages to fit more then `n` transactions of a single type into a single block will have their excess transactions post-block rejected.
 A party who has more than 50% of their transactions post-block rejected will be banned for 1/48th of an epoch, or un till the end of the current epoch, whichever comes first.

+### Transaction Spam
+Network parameter: `spam.order.MinimalMarginQuantumMultiple` (between 0 and infinite)

+If the maintenance margin for a given transaction is smaller than the parameter `spam.order.MinimalMarginSizeQuantumMultiple`, then the transaction is pre-block rejected.

+The calculation for this should be done after the other anti-spam calculations but before the gas cost calculation as margin calculation is computationally heavier than simple calculations such as number of transactions, but rejected transactions should not get into the calculation of the gas cost.

 ### Related topics

 - [Spam protection: Proof of work](https://github.com/vegaprotocol/specs/blob/master/protocol/0072-SPPW-spam-protection-PoW.md)